lordbaldwin1/transit-pipeline/README.md

 # Data Engineering Visualization Project

 This program takes breadcrumb location and timestamp data from bus stops in Portland, Oregon and computes speed to display speed by location on a map.
-All data was transmitted through Google Cloud Pubsub.
+All data was transmitted through Google Cloud PubSub and read into our Postgres SQL database.
+This data pipeline was automated through Google Compute Engine on Linux Virtual Machines.

-Tools used: Python (pandas), Google Cloud Platform, Google Cloud PubSub, HERE Maps API
+Tools used: Python (pandas), Google Cloud PubSub, Google Compute Engine (Linux VM), HERE Maps API, Postgres SQL, UNIX

 ## Examples
 ![7ff0a7f3af79123f18859e7d4cddd366](https://github.com/user-attachments/assets/83f8175b-1069-4121-a0af-fc49ef80ee65)